kenriortega/go-basic-skeleton/README.md

 You could manually clone this repo or just us it as a template

 ### Cloning the repository
-We recommend to follow the next step by step process in order to avoid adding the bootstrap project commits to your project Git history:
+I recommend to follow the next step by step process in order to avoid adding the bootstrap project commits to your project Git history:

 Use this repositoy template
  - Clone your project